bitnami/charts/bitnami/harbor/README.md

 > NOTE: In you are upgrading an installation that contains a high amount of data, it is recommended to disable the liveness/readiness probes as the migration can take a substantial amount of time.

+## 7.0.0

+This major version include a major change in the PostgreSQL subchart labeling.
+Backwards compatibility from previous versions to this one is not guarantee during the upgrade.

+You can find more information about the changes in the PostgreSQL subchart and a way to workaround the `helm upgrade` issue in the ["Upgrade to 9.0.0"](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#900) section of the PostgreSQL README.

 ## 6.0.0 to 6.0.2

 Due to an issue with Trivy volumeClaimTemplates, the upgrade needs to be done in two steps: